 When I was young I used to enjoy cleaning our families crystal chandelier which was hanging in our sitting room.
 It would take me hours to remove each piece, soak in hot water, dry and hang them back up.
 There were probably 50 pieces in total, but I would get the biggest kick from bringing the sparkle back to those dusty crystals.

-Lighting styles have definitely changed since my childhood, but I still love the look of a sparkly crystal chandelier hanging in a room.
+Lighting styles have definitely changed since my childhood, but I still love the look of a sparkly crystal chandelier light hanging in a room.
 But I don’t love the look of dirty crystal, you know the type, that milky cloudy look that encompasses the glass.

 Our dining room chandelier has that look now, the sparkle is gone and that milky residue is prevalent.
 But the crystals are large and heavy, removing each piece is not a viable option.